astrit/css.gg/README.md

 }
 ```
 #### 2. Local Single Icon as `styled-component`
-If you need to download a single `typescript` or `styled-componment` format icon without downloading the entire package just visit the link like this:
+If you need to download a single `typescript` or `styled-component` format icon without downloading the entire package just visit the link like this:
 ```html
 https://css.gg/{ICONNAME}.tsx
 ```
 #### 2.1.
 Copy directly from the page
-If you don't want to download at all but just copy paste visit the icon page and you have a special tab for it.
+If you don't want to download at all but just copy-paste visit the icon page and you have a special tab for it.
 ```html
 https://css.gg/{ICONNAME}
 ```